elec3647/py-sphviewer/README.md

+Fixing to work with Mac OS X Sierra

 # py-sphviewer [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.21703.svg)](http://dx.doi.org/10.5281/zenodo.21703)

 Py-SPHViewer is a publicly available Python package to visualize and explore N-body + Hydrodynamics simulations.
 It does interpolate the underlying density field (or any other property) traced by a set of particles using the Smoothed Particle Hydrodynamics (SPH) interpolation scheme, thus producing not only beautiful but also scientifically useful images.
 In addition, Py-SPHViewer enables the user to explore the simulated volumes using different projections.
 Finally, Py-SPHViewer provides the natural way to visualize in a self-consistent fashion gas dynamical simulations, which use the same technique to compute the interactions between particles.